This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 When you stop drinking, you also get better sleep, leading to normalized appetite and metabolism.
 If your sleep quality is poor, hormonal changes can lead to increased appetite, slower metabolism, and more stress.
 Stress hormones make it harder to burn those pesky fat cells.

 If you think about it, drinking alcohol makes it less likely that you will exercise.
-Whether you’re spending the time enjoying those glasses of wine instead of exercising, or you’re reeling from a hangover headache, alcohol is more likely to prevent exercise than encourage it.
+Whether you’re spending the time enjoying those glasses of wine instead of exercising or you’re reeling from a hangover headache, alcohol is more likely to prevent exercise than encourage it.

 Fitness and an active life are so important to weight loss and overall health.